kstenerud/ubuntu-maintainers-handbook/PackageBuilding.md

 ### Signing the Changes File

 In order for a source package to be accepted by Launchpad, it must be signed.
-You can build the sources using `git-ubuntu` with the `--sign` flag, or you can sign it manually with `debsign`:
+You can sign it manually with `debsign`:

     debsign $(grep "Source: " debian/control | sed "s/Source: \(.*\)/\1/g")_$(grep "urgency=" debian/changelog|head -1|sed "s/.*(\(.*\)).*/\1/g")_source.changes